ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/intro-to-amphtml-ads.md

 1. The ad network responds with the AMPHTML ad and the AMP Runtime renders the ad on the AMP page.

 [tip type="note"]
-No special integration is needed to serve AMPHTML to non-AMP pages.
+No special integration is needed to serve AMPHTML ads to non-AMP pages.
 Check with your ad network to see if they support AMPHTML ads.
 [/tip]

 ## Serving AMPHTML ads